 The minimum entry age for this course is 18.
 There is no upper age limit.
 There are no academic requirement for this course but applicants must demonstrate an ability to learn, whether that’s through school or in an amateur or professional production setting.
 Entrance to the course is determined via an interview.
-Applicants should be fluent English speakers, or in the case of non-native speakers, be able to provide a valid IELTS test report with an overall score of seven.
+Applicants should be fluent English speakers.
+Non-native speakers do not need to provide an English language test report when they apply as we assess English at the auditions and interviews, however will need to provide a valid IELTS test report with an overall score of seven if offered a place.

 Interviews take place in London.
 Skype interviews may be available for iInternational applicants; please contact the Admissions Team for further information.

 LAMDA does not make conditional offers, or adjust entry requirements according to non-academic criteria.

 The purpose of this course is to develop a student’s professional expertise in stage management, production and technical theatre through in-depth training in craft, technical and managerial competencies, and to enable graduates to develop as independently-minded practitioners of considerable professional versatility.